BGI-Qingdao/MetaTrass/README.md

 2. barcode with high interspeices shared:

 Some co-barconding or linked-reads data may have various degree strain crash rate, which means barcode shared with several speices.
 Such as MOCK data, which sequencing high depth with little number species.
 We devoloped a strict remove those reads in those shared barcodes, named TABrefiner_NOS.
-You can alias the MetaTrass/tools/TABrefiner_NOS to MetaTrass/tools/TABrefiner easily, keeping the both version of TABrefiner will be better to solve special dataset.
+You can alias the MetaTrass/tools/TABrefiner_NOS to MetaTrass/tools/TABrefiner, using the command "ln -s TABrefiner_NOS TABrefiner" is easy to replace.
+Please keeping the both versions of TABrefiner.

 Output files: